LFB-MRI/MagneticReadoutProcessing/src/MagneticReadoutProcessing/docs/source/pipeline.rst

     ...

-These are implemented in ``UDPPFFunctionCollection.py`` and are fetch in realtime.
+These are implemented in ``UDPPFFunctionCollection.py``.
-By modifying the file its possible to make further functions available to the pipeline system.
+By modifying the file it is possible to make further functions available to the pipeline system.

 This example shows how to create a step which calls the ``import_readings`` function.